Justice Centre for Constitutional Freedoms: Candice Servatius Charter Rights case

 JCCF represented Candice Servatius, the mother of a primary school student in Port Alberni, British Columbia on Vancouver Island's west coast on the traditional territory of the Nuu-chah-nulth people in Servatius v.
 Alberni School District No. 70.
 In the lawsuit, which was launched in 2016, the plaintiff—an evangelical Protestant— claimed that a smudging ceremony performed by a Nuu-chah-nulth elder and a hoop dancer performance at the school violated the Charter rights of her children.
 Over 30% of students in School District No. 70 are indigenous.
 In his 2020 decision, BC Supreme Court Justice Douglas Thompson ruled that there was no Charter violation as both performances were educational, not religious.
 However, he also ordered that both the School District and the appellant should pay their own costs, as the case was of "general public interest".
 Justice Thompson said that because the plaintiff had limited means, her costs were waived.
 He added that schools had to ensure that parents knew participation at these events were optional.
 Both the appellant and the School District appealed the Supreme Court decision—the latter on the issue of costs.
 Jay Cameron, representing the mother, said that the decision was a disappointment for "citizens from any religion or cultural background, each of whom has a constitutional right to be free from state-compelled spirituality".

-In December 12, 2022, a panel of judges of the Court of Appeal for British Columbia agreed with Justice Thompson that there were no infringements on Charter rights.
+On 12 December 2022, a panel of judges of the Court of Appeal for British Columbia agreed with Justice Thompson that there were no infringements on Charter rights.
 Justice Susan Griffin, writing on behalf of the appeal court panel judges, said that the province of British Columbia had adopted the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) in 2019, which included the incorporation of "Indigenous culture and perspectives into the public school curriculum."
 The appeal court had learned that JCCF—described as a "special interest group" and "Christian activist organization"—had "secretly" funded her case.
 The lack of transparency had influenced the 2020 Supreme Court decision to waive the appellants costs.
 The appeals court ruled that she was responsible for the costs for both the supreme court and appeal court hearings for the School District and her own legal costs associated with "wasting judicial resources on minor complaints that would not usually justify a lawsuit".
 JCCF said they would not pay the court costs for the mother, but they would organize a fund raiser to assist her.

 Activities

 Campus Freedom Index

 The JCCF created the Campus Freedom Index and each year, the Centre rates about 52 Canadian universities using letter grades on their "policies and actions to protect freedom of speech".
 In 2014, the JCCF's 2014 gave the F rating to 13 Canadian universities and unions, according to The Chronicle Herald.
-Of the 13, three had "actively censored controversial or unpopular speech on campus,", according to JCCF—ten were cited for "not indicating they would deviate from past practice".
+Of the 13, three had "actively censored controversial or unpopular speech on campus", according to JCCF—ten were cited for "not indicating they would deviate from past practice".